Skip to content

 Director of the Situationally Difficult Airway

-Chris Root is an emergency medicine resident and flight physician in Albuquerque, New Mexico.
+Chris Root is an emergency medicine, prehospital, and flight physician in Albuquerque, New Mexico.
 He first became passionate about airway management while working as a New York City paramedic for nearly a decade.
 His interests include prehospital airway management, airway management during cardiac arrest, team dynamics during resuscitation, and, most importantly, breakfast burritos.

 Wojciech Piechowski PA-C